8 Best LSAT Prep Books (2022)

 These books offer the best chance for you to adjust to the unique question format of the LSAT.

-1. The Princeton Review’s Cracking the LSAT Premium
+1. Princeton Review LSAT Premium Prep, 28th Edition

 A trusted resource and one of the most comprehensive options on the market today.